 Load Ratings with the Rhino-Rack Pioneer Roof Rack

-It is important to note that there are two ways to mount the Rhino-Rack Pioneer Tray on your 4Runner that give you totally different load ratings.
+It is important to note that there are two ways to mount the Rhino-Rack platform on your 4Runner that give you different load ratings.
 One option is the factory rail mount kit (175lbs) and the other is with the Rhino-Rack Backbone Mounting Kit (700+lbs).

 Rhino-Rack Slim, Sleek and Clean Design